momentum-team-5/momentum-team-5.github.io/_posts/2020-12-10-project-kickoff.md

   - Are you returning HTML? -> What templates does the front end need, and who will make those?
   - Are you returning JSON? -?
 How will you structure your data?
 - Deploy early and often -- who will deploy?
 Make sure more than one person on your team has the ability to do this.
-- Consider appointing a rotating team lead who can be responsible for running standup, leading at check-in, and looking after the Trello board.

 ### ✅ Checklist for the front-end